himalachudel/FDSFE_HAcharya/HW7/README.md

 The Tufte's 5 rules are violated in the following ways:

-- effect size ~ 1: Effect size is not ~1 in most of the situations because the height of bars doesn't agree with the numerical values assigned with them
+- Effect size ~ 1: Effect size is not ~1 in most of the situations because the height of bars doesn't agree with the numerical values assigned with them

-- data/ink >> 1: Use of more than necessary ink.
+- Data/ink >> 1: Use of more than necessary ink.

-- no chart junk: The chark looks junk because of the 3D graphical expression
+- No chart junk: The chark looks junk because of the 3D graphical expression

-- use small-multiples: The data is not time series so this rule doesn't apply here.
+- Use small-multiples: The data is not time series so this rule doesn't apply here.

-- avoid redundancy in communication: The use of different colors for different flow rates is not necessary.
+- Avoid redundancy in communication: The use of different colors for different flow rates is not necessary.